 Basically, I’m totally a fan of Ebates, and you should be, too.
 Sign up here.

 This is probably the most obvious as well as the most difficult way to save money at the holidays.
 But, there are lots of things that you might think are necessary at Christmas time, that really aren’t.
 Talk with your family and find out what is really important to them.
 Make those things priorities and if the rest doesn’t fit the budget, then do without it this year.

 Christmas cards used to be a “must-have” for me.
-But, three years ago I stopped sending them and haven’t looked back.
+But, ten years ago I stopped sending them and haven’t looked back.
 The world went on without a holiday greeting from us in the mailbox.